 - 2.1 The Policy, attached at Annex A, has been updated in accordance with the review period.
 Review frequency is as required by legislative changes or every three years.
 This has been delayed due to events over the last three years. - 2.2 The Policy and fines set out therein are legislative and have not been altered since the Policy was originally drafted several years ago. - 2.3 The Council's existing Council Tax, Housing Benefit and Council Tax Support Penalty and Prosecution Policy was developed to reflect (i) latest legislation and (ii) the changes following the creation of the Single Fraud Investigation Services (operated by the Department for Work and Pensions) which subsumed the Council's responsibilities for investigating Housing Benefit Fraud. - 2.4 The Council Tax Support Scheme was introduced in 2013 and replaced Council Tax Benefit.
 The scheme is locally agreed with some set parameters and the responsibility to enforce any fraud or abuse of the scheme rests with the Council. - 2.5 The Council has a responsibility to ensure that Council Tax is billed correctly and that there is no abuse of exemptions and discounts.
 The Policy seeks to set out the action that the Council may take in relation to fraud and misinformation in relation to this. - 2.6 It should be noted that legislation outlines that to incur a Civil Penalty for a Housing Benefit overpayment, the value of the overpayment needs to exceed £250 however, the Policy details that for decisions across the Counter Fraud and Enforcement Unit Partnership, this figure will be £500.
-When setting this figure, consideration was given to current cost of living pressures and the vulnerabilities of the demographic this particular Policy impacts. - 2.7 The Policy has been reviewed and drafted for the participants within the Counter Fraud and Enforcement Unit Partnership and will provide consistency to the application of penalties and legal action across Gloucestershire and West Oxfordshire. - 2.8 The changes are minor, to reflect changes to departmental names within the Councils and duties and responsibilities within the Department for Work and Pensions.
-Amendments also
+When setting this figure, consideration was given to current cost of living pressures and the vulnerabilities of the demographic this particular Policy impacts. - 2.7 The Policy has been reviewed and drafted for the participants within the Counter Fraud and Enforcement Unit Partnership and will provide consistency to the application of penalties and legal action across Gloucestershire and West Oxfordshire. - 2.8 Cabinet last considered the Policy in March 2019.

-- ensure continuity across the Counter Fraud and Enforcement Partnership as the Counter Fraud and Enforcement Unit is charged with investigation in this area for six Councils. - 2.9 As part of the consultation process, the Policy has been reviewed by the Business Manager, Environmental, Welfare and Revenue Service, the Benefits Manager and Legal Services. - 2.10 Awareness will be raised with all staff following the approval of the Policy.
+- 2.9 The changes are minor, to reflect changes to departmental names within the Councils and duties and responsibilities within the Department for Work and Pensions.
+Amendments also ensure continuity across the Counter Fraud and Enforcement Partnership as the Counter Fraud and Enforcement Unit is charged with investigation in this area for six Councils. - 2.10 As part of the consultation process, the Policy has been reviewed by the Business Manager, Environmental, Welfare and Revenue Service, the Benefits Manager and Legal Services.
+The Audit and Governance Committee considered and endorsed the Policy in November 2023. - 2.11 Awareness will be raised with all staff following the approval of the Policy.